hmthien050209/hmthien050209.github.io/src/pages/index.md

 ### At The Gifted Battlefield

 I'm also a member of The Gifted Battlefield, a non-profit organization of high schoolers specialized in educational activities.
-I'm a member of the Informatics Infrastructure Development (IID) Department, where I help building and maintaining web services serving the high school students in Viet Nam (especially in Ho Chi Minh City).
+I'm the Head of the Informatics Infrastructure Development (IID) Department, where I help building and maintaining web services serving the high school students in Viet Nam (especially in Ho Chi Minh City).

 ## About this website